heessuh/terraform-basic/README.md

 # tf-basic

-creaetes a vpc called dev with all the defaults
+creates a vpc called dev with all the defaults